 Loyola’s Center for Heart & Vascular Medicine is one of the leading centers in the area for diagnosis and treatment of complex heart rhythm disorders.
 Loyola doctors like Peter Santucci, MD, (left) and Smit Vasaiwala, MD, offer treatment options that may be unavailable elsewhere.

 Loyola Medicine offers the latest in diagnostic testing.
 Our team, including Kim Chan, MD, (left) Peter Santucci, MD, and Charis Habercross, RN, APN, is highly skilled in administering electrophsiology studies and translating results to provide individualized heart rhythm treatments.

 Heart Rhythm Disorders

-Integrative Approach to Diagnose and Treat Heart Rhythm Disorders
+Overview and Facts about Heart Rhythm Disorders

 Complex heart rhythm disorders are one of the many cardiac conditions diagnosed and treated by the highly skilled doctors at Loyola Medicine.
 Serving as a major regional and national referral center for the treatment of complex heart rhythm disorders, Loyola offers treatment options that are often unavailable elsewhere.

 Your heart rhythm is normally controlled by your SA node (sinoatrial node), which sends impulses to your AV node (atrioventricular node).
 When these impulses are not functioning properly, irregular heartbeats (called arrhythmias) create a disturbance in heart contractions, leading to inefficient pumping of blood to the body.
 Although there are several types of arrhythmias, they may be classified into four main categories:

 - Bradycardia — Slow heart rhythms caused by the slow generation of electrical impulses or the blocking of impulse propagation.
 Bradycardia can be caused by a heart attack, a chemical imbalance or certain medications.